thomas5564/tp/docs/DeveloperGuide.md

 1. Deleting student(s)

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all student using the `list` command.
+Multiple students in the list.

     2. Test case: `delete 1`<br>
        Expected: First student is deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted student shown in the status message.
     3. Test case: `delete 1:3`<br>
        Expected: First three students are deleted from the list.
-Details of the deleted contact shown in the status message.
+Details of the deleted student shown in the status message.

 2. Deleting with invalid index